stenskjaer/lbp-print-api/README.md

 gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:5000 service:app
 ```

+# Docker image

-If you want to build the Docker images, run :
+If you want to build the Docker image, run (from the project directory):
 ```
 docker build -t lbp-print .
 ```

-In development and testing, run with debugging:
+Now, to run:
 ```
-docker run -p 5000:5000 lbp-print
+docker run -p 80:80 lbp-print
 ```

-Now the app should be available on [localhost:5000](http://localhost:5000).
+The app should be available on [localhost](http://localhost).

 # Contribute